The Top Ten Benefits Of Being A Digital Nomad In Asia

 9. Cultural Experiences

-You can immerse yourself in different cultural experiences on a regular basis in the Philippines.
-Every city & the smaller towns all tend to have annual fiesta celebrations.
+Digital Nomads in Asia love to immerse themselves in different cultural experiences, & in the Philippines you can do this on a regular basis.
+Every city & the smaller towns all have annual fiesta celebrations & local native tribes.

 “The kinds of activities you will see in the Philippines include mountain & volcano climbing, surfing, scuba/free diving, snorkelling, trail running & mountain biking.”